 Cold-laser therapy also is useful in treating scar tissue such as that from burns or surgery.
 Cold laser should not be applied to any skin areas where there are tattoos.

 With all the current fields and the multitude of patients who benefit from cold laser therapy, there’s so much more the future holds for the field of cold-laser therapy.
-There is an endless amount of research done to see who can benefit next.
 There is a hope to use cold-laser therapy to help those suffering from

 - spinal-cord injuries;